-Dragon Ball: Sparking Zero, spiritual successor to the acclaimed Budokai Tenkaichi , arrives with high expectations.
-After 17 years of waiting, Bandai Namco has promised to revive the franchise's legacy with a cast of over 180 characters and stunning graphics in Unreal Engine 5.
-However, despite the visual appeal and fan service, the title stumbles upon structural problems that can frustrate even the most devoted fans.
+Dragon Ball: Sparking Zero, the spiritual successor to the acclaimed Budokai Tenkaichi , arrives with high expectations.
+After a 17-year wait, Bandai Namco promised to revive the franchise's legacy with a cast of over 180 characters and stunning graphics in Unreal Engine 5.
+However, despite its visual appeal and fan service, the title suffers from structural issues that may frustrate even the most devoted fans.

 - Yu-Gi-Oh!
 Early Days Collection release date revealed